 2. AI in Personalised Immunosuppression Management

 Post-transplant immunosuppressive therapy is crucial but difficult to balance.
 Too much immunosuppression increases infection risk, while too little leads to graft rejection.
-AI customizes immunosuppressive medication regimens by integrating clinical, demographic, and genetic data.
+AI customises immunosuppressive medication regimens by integrating clinical, demographic, and genetic data.
 For instance:

 - Tacrolimus metabolism is greatly influenced by CYP3A5 and ABCB1 polymorphisms, and AI models (such as regression trees and neural networks) outperform conventional linear regression in predicting stable dosages.